VidithM/goto-music/README.md

 ## FAQ
 ### How do I run the backend?
+* Make sure to first build the C extension.
+You can run `make` in `/backend/kdtree`.
 * `handle_request.py` is the entry point that reads song names from `songs.out`, fetches their audio/video files, and finds the start point.
 ### Some of the Python packages used in this project (i.e `pafy`, `youtube_dl`, etc.) are not working correctly.
 Why?
 * Some of these packages are not compatible with Python 3.10+.
 Please run with Python 3.9.
 In addition, you may run across some exceptions in `pafy` with KeyErrors with keys such as `average_rating`.
 This is a current bug with `pafy` that must be fixed.
 In the meantime, what worked for me was modifying [this file](https://github.com/mps-youtube/pafy/blob/develop/pafy/backend_youtube_dl.py) on lines 47-58 as needed to use `.get()` with a default value.